openconnect/recipes/ocserv-freeipa.md

 ### Setting up the Kerberos principal

 It is needed to add a new Principal into Kerberos to be used by the VPN server.
+As OpenConnect VPN presents HTTPS end-point, a recommended Kerberos principal should be HTTP/server.
 If for example, your server is 'vpn.example.com' you may use the following instructions.

 ```
-ipa service-add VPN/vpn.example.com
+ipa service-add HTTP/vpn.example.com
-ipa-getkeytab -s vpn.example.com -p VPN/vpn.example.com -k /etc/ocserv/key.tab
+ipa-getkeytab -s vpn.example.com -p HTTP/vpn.example.com -k /etc/ocserv/key.tab
 ```

 These commands also extract the keytab to be used by ocserv and store it in